MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/updates/office-feature-updates-task-faq.md

 search.appverid:
 - MET150
 appliesto:
-- Office 365 ProPlus
+- Microsoft 365 Apps for enterprise
-- Office 2016 version of Office 365 ProPlus
+- Office 2016 version of Microsoft 365 Apps for enterprise
 ---

 # Description of the Office Feature Updates task